tobiscode/disstans/docsrc/tutorials/tutorial_2.rst

 It creates sets of integrated B-Splines of degree 2, with the timespan covered to be that of our synthetic timeseries, and then divided into 4, 8, etc. subintervals.
-The ``splineclass`` parameter only makes it clear that we want a set of :class:`~geonat.models.ISpline`, but we could have omitted it, as it's the default behavior.
+The ``splineclass`` parameter only makes it clear that we want a set of :class:`~disstans.models.ISpline`, but we could have omitted it, as it's the default behavior.

 Building a Network
 ------------------

 Now, we're ready to build our synthetic network and add our generated data.
-Again, we start by creating a :class:`~geonat.station.Station` object, but this time, we'll also assign it to a :class:`~geonat.network.Network` object:
+Again, we start by creating a :class:`~disstans.station.Station` object, but this time, we'll also assign it to a :class:`~disstans.network.Network` object:

 .. doctest::

-    >>> from geonat import Network, Station, Timeseries
+    >>> from disstans import Network, Station, Timeseries
     >>> net_name = "TutorialLand"
     >>> stat_name = "TUT"
     >>> caltech_lla = (34.1375, -118.125, 263)